 Which Model of Rug Doctor Is the Best?

 In terms of commercial use carpet cleaners, the Rug Doctor Mighty Pro X3 gets the top prize in its roster.
 For household use, the Rug Doctor Spot Portable topped the list as the best carpet cleaner for stairs.
-And if you have pets and need to deal with hairs, slobber and pee, their Pet Portable Spot Cleaner should be your go-to Rug Doctor.
+And if you have pets and need to deal with hairs, slobber and pee, the Pet Portable Spot Cleaner should be your go-to Rug Doctor.